kyma-project/community/guidelines/content-guidelines/07-screenshots.md

 For details on how to format screenshots and their elements in Kyma documents, see the particular document sections.

-## Reference
+## Descriptions

-Always add an alternative text that concisely describes the content or function of the image you are referring to.
+Always add an alternative (alt) text that concisely describes the content or function of the image you are referring to.
 The alt text:

 - Helps to maintain accessibility for every visitor, including people with vision impairments.
 - Appears in place of an image if it fails to load.